The Remembrance Gallery

 Courtesy of the Tokuda Family Collection, Densho

 The Puyallup Valley Chapter of the Japanese American Citizens League (JACL) presents the "Puyallup Assembly Center" Remembrance Gallery.
-The Gallery encourages an inclusive understanding of the wrongful incarceration of 125,000 Japanese and Japanese Americans in the United States during WWII (Learn more about the nationwide incarceration during World War II).
-The Washington State Fair provided a space to build a permanent historic exhibit inside the grandstand, which is part of the original confinement site (Learn more about the history of the Puyallup Assembly Center).
+The Gallery encourages an inclusive understanding of the wrongful incarceration of 125,000 Japanese and Japanese Americans in the United States during WWII (Learn more about mass incarceration during World War II).
+The Washington State Fair has provided a space to build a permanent historic exhibit inside the grandstand, which is part of the original confinement site (Learn more about the history of the Puyallup Assembly Center).

 Overview of Gallery Sections